Data model

 deleted_at timestamp Date of deletion

-The "external_ref_id" field is not used and is therefore missing from the application.
+The "external_ref_id" field is not used and therefore is missing in the app.

-Exporting the data model references the processes and applications attached to an entity.
+The data model export lists processes and applications linked with an entity.

-In the application, a process can be attached to an entity from these two objects.
+In the app, a process can be linked with an entity from these two objects.

-An application can be attached to an entity (as operations manager) from these two objects.
+An application can be linked with an entity (as operations manager) from these two objects.

-In the application, a database can be attached to an entity (as operations manager) from these two objects.
+In the app, a database can be linked with an entity (as operations manager) from these two objects.

 Relationships